 As noted previously, a major problem with post-hoc adjustments of misclassification is that they are very sensitive to changes in the estimates of the error rates used in the correction process.
-Thus, unless there is an extremely thorough validation procedure, the estimates of error might vary sufficiently such that different 'corrected' results could arise from applying a range of apparently sensible choices of the correction factor.
+Thus, unless there is an extremely thorough validation procedure, the estimates of error might vary sufficiently such that very different 'corrected' results could arise from applying a range of apparently sensible choices of the correction factor.
+A few minutes trying 'what-if' adjustments should convince you of this.
 Lyles et al (2007) discuss correcting for misclassification using internal data (as in a 2-stage validation study) and also using data external to the study.
 The authors note that it is very important for the sensitivity and specificity of misclassification to be equivalent in the 2 datasets (transportable) before attempting to adjust for the errors.
-García-Zattera et al (2010) have developed a Bayesian technique based on hidden Markov models for correcting misclassification errors, without the need for external data.
-Lyles et al (2011) provide a helpful guide to correcting misclassification errors in the outcome variable when using logistic regression (including case-control studies).
-They provide computer code for use with both internal and external validation datasets.
 Validation to correct for measurement error is described in the next section.